Fla. lawmakers fail to pass condo safety legislation after Surfside

 “It’s one of those Tallahassee mysteries to have something that had such overwhelming support in each chamber but that just didn’t get done,” said state Rep. Joseph Geller, a Miami Democrat on the committee that approved the House’s bill.
 “It’s an issue that demands action, and it’s a disgrace that we couldn’t get something done.”

 Survivors and family members expressed deep frustration.
-“It’s very disheartening that the legislature didn’t pass anything, not even a ‘light’ version,” said Pablo Rodriguez of Miami, whose mother and grandmother both died in the Surfside disaster.
+“It’s very disheartening that the legislature didn’t pass anything, not even a light version,” said Pablo Rodriguez of Miami, whose mother and grandmother both died in the Surfside disaster.
 “I think it’s a failure from the top down, particularly from the governor, who focused on fake culture war legislation and just brushed this aside.”

 The main sticking point in the bill that fizzled out before it could reach the governor was a requirement in the House version for condominium associations to hold money in reserve to make repairs, an issue that plagued the condo board at Champlain Towers South.
 When engineers found “major structural damage” to the aging 12-story building in 2018, the condo board balked at the $9 million price tag for repairs.